Prospective Students – Application

 - Portfolios or exhibits to demonstrate creative potential and ability in such fields as fibers and fabric design, film and media arts, and painting.

-Depending on the degree program, supporting materials are mailed to the appropriate departmental or school/college address listed on the Addresses for Submission of Graduate Applications document; submitted electronically via Interfolio; or uploaded in SlideRoom.
-Check the program description in the Graduate Bulletin to determine if submission is required electronically.
+Depending on the degree program, supporting materials are mailed to the appropriate departmental or school/college address; submitted electronically via Interfolio; or uploaded in SlideRoom.
+Visit the "Contacts" page in the program's description in the Graduate Bulletin to determine how and where to deliver supporting documents.
 All application materials, with the exception of portfolios and exhibits, become the property of Temple University and will not be copied, returned, or forwarded to another institution.

 Please note that standardized test scores must be furnished directly to the Graduate School at Temple University by the testing service within five years of the applicant's test date.
 Scores for the GRE® should be forwarded electronically by Educational Testing Service.
 Scores for the GMAT® should be sent electronically by GMAC®.
 An official paper record for the MAT™ must be provided by Pearson or the Temple University Office of Institutional Research and Assessment.
 No photocopies of score reports for any standardized test will be accepted from applicants.